w3guy/domain-whois-social-data/readme.txt

 Domain Whois and Social Data

-Display whois and social network data of a Domain name
+WordPress widget that display whois and social network data of a Domain name

 == Installation ==